Step 1: Submit your application through OTCAS

 - Original transcripts

-- Must have 3.0 GPA minimum for last 60 completed hours at completion of winter/spring semester 2019
+- Must have 3.0 GPA minimum for last 60 completed hours at time of application

 - Must have B (3.0) or better on all UMHB OT prerequisites

 - Use instructions on UMHB OT webpage/OTCAS page

 UMHB OT will not review the essay required by OTCAS or references required by OTCAS.

 The UMHB OT program has a rolling admission process.
 The first applications will not be reviewed until after May 15, 2019, and application is verified as complete.
 We anticipate the top 50% of applicants will be invited for an interview after the initial review.
 Applicants will be notified of initial status (invited for an interview, or declined) by June 15, 2019.
 We will continue to review applications on a monthly basis and extend interview offers for selected dates each month until the class of 30 is filled and the alternate list is complete.

 Step 2: Interview Process (for applicants invited to interview)

 Interviews will occur beginning in July 2019 and will include breakfast with applicants and faculty, individual interview with faculty, and a group interview/project activity.

 Three essay prompt options will be provided when the interview is scheduled, and one will be randomly selected for an essay on interview day.